-- In a further 9% (42/451) of total injury crashes, although the road code was available, the specific crash location was unknown and was not included in the database. - Only for 39% (177/451) of total injury crashes both the road code and the road station was recorded.
+- In a further 9% (42/451) of total injury accidents, although the road code was available, the specific location of accidents was unknown and was not included in the database. - Only for 39% (177/451) of total injury accidents both the road code and the road station was recorded.